DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 `speed`           | Number  | Specifies the test execution speed.
 A number between `1` (fastest) and `0.01` (slowest).
 If an [individual action's](../../test-api/actions/action-options.md#basic-action-options) speed is also specified, the action speed setting overrides the test speed. | `1`
 `stopOnFirstFail`    | Boolean | Defines whether to stop a test run if a test fails.
 You do not need to wait for all the tests to finish to focus on the first error. | `false`
 `disablePageCaching` | Boolean | Prevents the browser from caching the page content.
 When navigation to a cached page occurs in [role code](../../test-api/authentication/user-roles.md), local and session storage content is not preserved.
 Set `disablePageCaching` to `true` to retain the storage items after navigation.
 For more information, see [Troubleshooting: Test Actions Fail After Authentication](../../test-api/authentication/user-roles.md#test-actions-fail-after-authentication).
 You can also disable page caching [for an individual fixture or test](../../test-api/test-code-structure.md#disable-page-caching).
+`disableScreenshots` | Boolean | Prevents TestCafe from taking screenshots.
+When this option is specified, screenshots are not taken whenever a test fails or a [screenshot action](../../test-api/actions/take-screenshot.md) is executed.

 After all tests are finished, call the [testcafe.close](testcafe.md#close) function to stop the TestCafe server.